Klipper3d/klipper/docs/Bed_Level.md

 then back-off until it disappears.

-The easiest way to apply the desired Z adjustment is to create a START_PRINT g-code macro, arrange for the slicer to call that macro during the start of each print, and add a SET_GCODE_OFFSET command to that macro.
-See the [slicers](Slicers.md) document for further details.
+The easiest way to apply the desired Z adjustment is to create a START_PRINT G-Code macro, arrange for the slicer to call that macro during the start of each print, and add a SET_GCODE_OFFSET command to that macro.
+See the [Slicers](Slicers.md) document for further details.